AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 $$ Q = V * A $$

-The AguaClara HRS team hopes to design a tank that will yield an effluent of 0.3 NTU or lower with maintaining high upflow velocity.
+The HRS team hopes to design a tank that will yield an effluent of 0.3 NTU or lower with maintaining high upflow velocity.
 While the World Health Organization has a standard of at most 1 NTU for drinking water, the EPA standard is 0.3 NTU.
 AguaClara currently achieves this with an upflow velocity of 1 mm/s, but not at upflows of 3 mm/s or greater.
 A larger upflow velocity would allow for a reduction in treatment plant size, which would reduce construction costs.

 <div class="alert alert-block alert-danger">
 Delete the "AguaClara" from "AguaClara HRS team"